griptape-ai/griptape-trade-school/docs/courses/image-query/05_save_to_disk.md

-from griptape.utils import Chat from griptape.tools import ImageQueryClient, FileManager from griptape.engines import ImageQueryEngine from griptape.drivers import OpenAiVisionImageQueryDriver
+from griptape.utils import Chat from griptape.tools import ImageQueryClient, FileManager from griptape.engines import ImageQueryEngine from griptape.drivers import OpenAiImageQueryDriver

 from rich import print as print  # Modifies print to use the Rich library

 load_dotenv()  # Load your environment

 # Create an Image Query Driver
-driver = OpenAiVisionImageQueryDriver(model="gpt-4-vision-preview")
+driver = OpenAiImageQueryDriver(model="gpt-4o")

 # Create an Image Query Engine
 engine = ImageQueryEngine(